A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Adaptive Sieving Strategy (AS) for and Its Convergence

-It implies that $\|{\rm Res}\left(x^l,u^l,\alpha^l\right)\|\le \epsilon$.
+It implies that $\|{\rm Res}\left(x^l,u^l,\alpha^l\right)\|\le \epsilon$, which means if $J^{l+1}=\emptyset$, the condition \eqref{eq39} must be satisfied.
 It contradicts with the assumption that $\left(x^l,u^l,\alpha^l\right)$ violates \eqref{eq39}.
 Therefore if the condition \eqref{eq39} is not satisfied, the set $J^{l+1}$ must be nonempty. \end{proof} \begin{remark} Theorem $\ref{th1}$ shows that Algorithm $\ref{alg1}$ is well-defined.
 In other words, notice that the number of the components in $x$ is finite, Algorithm $\ref{alg1}$ must be terminated in a finite number of iterations and meets the required stopping criterion in $\eqref{eq39}$. \end{remark} \begin{remark} Our AS strategy is different from that in \cite{SDF2}.
-Firstly, in \cite{SDF2}, Yuan et al. exploit the sparsity of $Ax$, based on which, the AS strategy is designed.
+Firstly, in \cite{SDF2}, Yuan et al. exploit the sparsity of $x$ after a linear map, based on which, the AS strategy is designed.
 However, for problem \eqref{eq19}, we have the sparsity of $x$.
 The term $b-Ax$ in $h(\cdot)$ does not enjoy the sparsity property, but brings challenge in designing AS strategy.
 Secondly, we have one extra nonsmooth term $h(\cdot)$ in \eqref{eq19} whereas in \cite{SDF2}, there is only one nonsmooth term. \end{remark}